Paracelsus: Basel (1526–1528)

 In 1526, he bought the rights of citizenship in Strasbourg to establish his own practice.
-But soon after he was called to Basel to the sickbed of printer Johann Frobenius, reportedly curing him.
-During that time, the Dutch Renaissance humanist Erasmus of Rotterdam, also at the University of Basel, witnessed the medical skills of Paracelsus, and the two scholars initiated a letter dialogue on medical and theological subjects.
+But soon after, he was called to Basel to the sickbed of printer Johann Frobenius and reportedly cured him.
+During that time, the Dutch Renaissance humanist Erasmus of Rotterdam, also at the University of Basel, witnessed the medical skills of Paracelsus, and the two scholars initiated a dialogue, exchanging letters on medical and theological subjects.